List of Playboy Playmates of 1980: May

 Martha Elizabeth Thomsen (born January 25, 1957, in Moses Lake, Washington) is an American model.
 She was Playboy magazine's Playmate of the Month for its May 1980 issue.

 June

-Ola Ray (born August 26, 1960) is an American model and actress who costarred in the short film for "Thriller" in 1983.
+Ola Ray (born August 26, 1960) is an American model and actress who starred in the short film "Thriller" in 1983.
 She modeled for Playboy and was the Playmate of the Month for the June 1980 issue.

 July

 Teri Peterson (born November 6, 1959, in Santa Monica, California) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for its July 1980 issue.

 August

 Victoria Cooke (born July 31, 1957, in Hollywood, California) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for its August 1980 issue.
 Her centerfold was photographed by Mario Casilli.

 September

 Lisa Welch Semler (born on November 11, 1960, in Aberdeen, Maryland) is an American model, actress and artist.
 She was Playboy magazine's Playmate of the Month for its September 1980 issue.
 Semler played Suzy, a cheerleader, in Revenge of the Nerds.
 Semler is married and lives in Malibu, California, and is a painter and photographer.
 She sells her paintings to greeting card companies.
 Semler and her husband also maintain their own vineyard and make their own wine.